rooch-network/rooch/README.md

     ```bash
     rooch server start
     ```
-> If you want more detail log for debug, you can use `RUST_LOG=debug rooch server start`
+> If you want a more detailed log for debugging, you can use `RUST_LOG=debug rooch server start`
 6. Publish the Move project
     ```bash
     rooch move publish -p my_move_project